cryogars/ice-road-copters/README.md

 -s shp_fp        Shapefile to align with [road shapefile to use to tie reference DEM to your point cloud]

--b buffer        Total width for the transform area [Default: 3]
+-b buffer_meters Total width for the transform area [Default: 3]

 -g geoid         Is the reference DEM CRS orthometric (geoid height)?
 Will be auto set to True if you don't supply a DEM [Default: False]